JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 5. Perform Russian roulette to terminate long paths early
 6. Loop

-Adding ReSTIR then transforms the algorithm to look like this:
+And then add ReSTIR, transforming the algorithm to look like this:
 1. Initialize an empty reservoir
 2. Perform NEE at the current path vertex
     * Resample new path contribution into the reservoir